-- How long to budget for your visit
+- How much time to budget for your visit

 - Places to eat inside and nearby

-Pro Tip: The time when you will find the museum most crowded are on Tuesdays and Sundays so avoid those two days if possible.
-If you must on these two days, then I recommend going around lunchtime ( 12pm), this way to avoid the majority of the crowds.
+Pro Tip: The museum will be most crowded on Tuesdays and Sundays, so avoid these two days if possible.
+If you must go on these two days, then I recommend going around lunchtime (12 pm) to avoid the majority of the crowds.

 Short Answer: 2 hours